 This factsheet considers the options available to micro entities when preparing their accounts.
-At Tish Press & Company, we can provide guidance on the options available and their implications in the London area.
+At Tish Press & Company, we can provide guidance on the options available and their implications in the Shenfield area.

 Small companies, which qualify as 'micro-entities', have a choice of accounting standards:

 - to use the same accounting standard - FRS 102 - as larger UK companies but using a reduced disclosure regime (section 1A) within the standard, or

 - to apply an alternative standard - FRS 105.

 FRS 102 introduced some significant accounting challenges including more widespread use of ‘fair value’ accounting so there may be a temptation to use FRS 105 as fair value accounting must not be applied.
 However this may not always be the best choice for the company.

 The main criterion is based on size limits.
 The company has to meet two out of three size limits, for two consecutive years:

 - turnover of £632,000,